Henny Youngman: Career

 Youngman never retired, and he performed his stage act in venues worldwide until his final days.
 As his fame passed into legendary status, he never considered himself aloof or above others, and he never refused to perform a show in a small venue or unknown club.
 In a tribute to Youngman, TV and animation producer Mark Evanier described him in a way that emphasized both his money consciousness and his love of performing:

 He would take his fiddle and go to some hotel that had banquet rooms.
 He'd consult the daily directory in the lobby and find a party—usually a bar mitzvah reception—and he would go up to the room and ask to speak to whoever was paying for the affair.
 "I'm Henny Youngman," he would tell that person.
 "I was playing a date in another banquet room here and one of the waiters suggested you might want to have me do my act for your gathering here."
 He would negotiate whatever price he could get—$200, $500, preferably in cash—and he would do his act for them.

 Roger Ebert described a similar episode in a 2011 film review:

 I once observed Henny Youngman taping a TV show in the old NBC studios at the Merchandise Mart.
 We got into an elevator together.
 It stopped at the second floor, a private club.
 A wedding was under way.
 Youngman got off the elevator, asked to meet the father of the bride and said, "I'm Henny Youngman.
 I'll do 10 minutes for $100."

 Youngman made numerous appearances on television, including a long-running stint on Rowan and Martin's Laugh-In.
 In 1955, he hosted a TV series entitled The Henny and Rocky Show, appearing with champion boxer Rocky Graziano.
 He had cameo appearances in several movies, including Won Ton Ton, the Dog Who Saved Hollywood; History of the World, Part I; and Goodfellas.

 He had a larger role as the strip-club owner in Herschell Gordon Lewis's The Gore Gore Girls.

 His autobiography is entitled Take My Life, Please!

 Youngman's last movie appearance was in Daniel Robert Cohn's film Eyes Beyond Seeing, in which he has a cameo as a mental patient claiming to be Henny Youngman.

 Comedy routine

 Henny Youngman's stage performances included a series of short, one-line jokes told in rapid succession.
 For example: "A doctor gave his patient six months to live... but he couldn't pay his bill, so he gave him another six months."
-Another example: "If a husband is alone in the forest, is he still wrong?"
+Another example: "My wife's purse was stolen, but I didn't cancel her credit cards.
+Why should I?
+The guy who stole 'em spends less than she does!"

 He performed while holding his trademark prop of a violin and bow, occasionally playing a short interlude of "Smoke Gets In Your Eyes" on the violin in between jokes.